I work across manufacturing, quality assurance, and process development.

 The Challenge

-I was brought into a West Hollywood dispensary that was a microcosm of this environment.
-It was hemorrhaging cash, posting over a million dollars in annual losses despite high customer volume.
-The root cause was a complete failure of asset management, a systemic "leakage" of both cash and high-value inventory that was simply vanishing without a trace.
+Engaged by a West Hollywood dispensary posting over $1M in annual losses despite high customer volume.
+Root cause was a failure of asset management: untracked loss of cash and high-value inventory.

 Purpose